Dashboard customization

 </h4>

-Also quite simple, entity previews have a div.header with a link.
-Private entities and dead characters have an extra span to denote their status with an icon:
+Also quite simple, entry previews have a `div.header` with a link.
+Private entries and dead characters have an extra span to denote their status with an icon:

 <div class="widget-header">

-<!-- This span is only present if the entity is private -->
+<!-- This span is only present if the entry is private -->

 <!-- This is the actual link and title -->